 Sources of Lead

-Facts about lead exposure through paint, soil, air, water, food and food containers and through job activities.
+Facts about lead exposure through paint, soil, air, water, food, containers, and through job activities.

 Vermont Department of Health

 Tel.
 800-439-8550 or 802-865-7786